Director, Assurance and Risk Management Services

 - Officers of the University are placed in a position of trust and are required to maintain and enhance public confidence in the integrity of the University and to advance the common good of the University community

-- The University will investigate and manage all reported cases of alleged fraud or corruption in accordance with its misconduct policies and procedures (B/8.5); Clause 45 of the QUT Enterprise Agreement (Academic Staff) and Clause 54 of the QUT Enterprise Agreement (Professional Staff) and/or criminal proceedings
+- The University will investigate and manage all reported cases of alleged fraud or corruption in accordance with its misconduct policies and procedures (B/8.5); relevant QUT enterprise agreements for academic staff and professional staff and/or criminal proceedings

-- QUT will ensure that it has in place effective operational controls and procedures for the prevention and detection of corrupt and fraudulent activities, as detailed in the University’s Corruption and Fraud Control Plan.
+- QUT will ensure that it has in place effective operational controls and procedures for the prevention and detection of corrupt and fraudulent activities, as summarised in the University’s Corruption and Fraud Control Plan and other documents, e.g. QUT Finance Manual.

 Corruption is defined in a practical way by AS8001-2008 as dishonest activity in which a director, executive, manager, employee or contractor of an entity acts contrary to the interests of the entity and abuses his/her position of trust in order to achieve some personal gain or advantage for him or herself or for another person or entity.